andynesse/static_site_generator/README.md

 2. **Create your own content:**
     Create markdown files in the `/content` directory or edit the example files.

-    Also add your images in the `/docs/images` directory.
+    Also add your images and edit the styling in the `/static` directory.

 3. **Build the HTML site from the shell:**
     ```bash